Siddharth1798/StmPong/README.md

 | USART3	       | It's used to communicate STM32 with PC
 | USART1         | It's used for communication between STM32 and ESP01
 | I2C         | It's used to interface STM32 with OLED
+| EXTI         |  Interrupts triggered on button clicks
+| Timers        | Timer is set at 30 HZ setting the refresh rate of the OLED to 30 fps and used to synchronise all the activities in the oled with the stm board

 ### 6 &nbsp; Milestones <br />
 |          | **Milestones Achieved**